codypiersall/vismap/README.md

 Vismap
 ======

-Provides a Canvas for creating maps with [Vispy](https://github.com/vispy/vispy).
-The canvas gets its tiles from a [TileProvider](vismap/tile_providers.py).
+Provides a ViewBox for creating maps with [Vispy](https://github.com/vispy/vispy).
+The view automatically gets its tiles from a [TileProvider](vismap/tile_providers.py) based on the zoom level.
 Several tile providers are bundled with this project; adding a tile provider simply requires knowing the URL at which to grab a tile, and providing the attribution text for the tiles.
+You can add your own data to the map by creating SceneVisuals and setting the parent to the created `view.scene`.

 Run the provided [example](vismap/examples/basic.py) to check out how interacting with the map works.
 The script is installed as ``vismap-example`` if you install